makandra/angular-coffee-style-guide/README.md

   ]
   ```

-- **Singletons: public members on top**: If you need a singleton, write the service like a controller.
+- **Singletons: public members on top**

+  If you need a singleton, use `service` and write the service like a controller.
 Angular will instantiate it only once.
 Place public members on top.

   ```coffee
   # AVOID